• Skip to primary navigation

 Aesthetics

 Both Nespresso VertuoLine and Evoluo are simply designed single-served coffee makers.
-The removable water tank at the left side of the machine is easily accessible for filling, emptying and cleaning.
-Unfortunately, neither of the machines offer water filter so it's recommended to use fresh drinking water on daily basis to enjoy the maximum aroma and flavor from your morning cuppa.
+The removable water tank on the left side of the machine is easily accessible for filling, emptying, and cleaning.
+Unfortunately, neither of the machines offers water filter, so it’s recommended to use fresh drinking water on a daily basis to enjoy the maximum aroma and flavor from your morning cuppa.

-It's also having a capsules collection box at right side which can hold up to 14 used capsules before removing.
+It’s also having a capsules collection box on right side which can hold up to 14 used capsules before removing.

-But it doesn't make a huge difference to prefer one over other.
-Neither of them would take tremendous amount of space on your counter and you can easily slot anywhere.
+But it doesn’t make a huge difference to prefer one over other.
+Neither of them would take a tremendous amount of space on your counter, and you can easily slot anywhere.

 Cup Sizes